 Thyra Edwards

 embodies “the spirit of American womanhood.”
-Edwards was a world lecturer, journalist, social worker, labor organizer, women’s rights advocate, and civil rights activist—an undeniably important figure in the social struggles of the first half of the twentieth century.
+Edwards was a world lecturer, journalist, social worker,

 (Gregg Andrews)